AdobeDocs/experience-manager-64.en/help/forms/using/adaptive-forms-best-practices.md

 Some best practices to configure AEM to improve the overall performance are as follows:

 * Enable HTML client library compression for JavaScript and CSS from Felix Console.
-See [Clientlibs explained by example](https://blogs.adobe.com/experiencedelivers/experience-management/clientlibs-explained-example/).
 * Cache all client libraries at `/etc.clientlibs/fd` and any additional custom client libraries on AEM dispatcher to increase the responsiveness and security of your published forms.
 For more information, see [Dispatcher](https://helpx.adobe.com/experience-manager/dispatcher/using/dispatcher.html).

 * Do not cache `/content/forms/af/` and `/content/dam/formsanddocuments/*` paths. for detailed information about configuring adaptive forms caching, see [Caching adaptive forms](/help/forms/using/configure-adaptive-forms-cache.md).